daattali/shinyalert/README.md

 functions.
 See the [demo Shiny app](https://daattali.com/shiny/shinyalert-demo/) online for examples.

-**If you find shinyalert useful, please consider supporting my efforts developing open-source R packages\!**
+**If you need any Shiny help, I'm [available for consulting](http://attalitech.com/).
+If you find shinyalert useful, please consider supporting my efforts developing open-source R packages\!**

 <p align="center">